Pfizer buying spree continues with $5.4B hematology deal

 Pfizer will spend about $5.4 billion to buy Global Blood Therapeutics as the pharmaceutical giant continues to invest some of the cash influx reaped during the COVID-19 pandemic.

 Pfizer said Monday that the acquisition will boost its capabilities in rare hematology.
 Global Therapeutics makes Oxybryta tablets for treating sickle cell disease.
-Oxbryta sales were about $195 million last year.

 The latest deal follows Pfizer’s $11.6 billion acquisition of Biohaven, which the companies announced in May, and a $6.7 billion acquisition of Arena Pharmaceuticals announced last December.